-Upon payment by the Plan, Moda Health has the right to pursue the third party in its own name or in the name of the member.
+Upon payment by the Plan, Moda Health has, to the extent consistent with Oregon law, the right to pursue the third party in its own name, or in the name of the member.
 The member shall do whatever is necessary to secure such subrogation rights and do nothing to prejudice them.
 Moda Health is entitled to all subrogation rights and remedies under common and statutory law, as well as under the policy.